Atomistic4u/Functional-forms-for-joint-models/README.md

-# Functional forms in joint models
+# Functional forms for joint models for longitudinal and time-to-event data

 This repository accompanies the paper